Overview of India’s Insolvency and Bankruptcy Code

 The government has been proactive in ensuring that problems are dealt with, and the courts have also (with the exception of some occasional stray orders) refrained from overturning the decisions of the COC.
 For international lenders and stakeholders, this is good news as it also points to the robustness of the IBC to meet evolving challenges.

-The covid 19 pandemic and its resultant economic stress on certain businesses is likely to result in a greater number of IBC proceedings.
-The government will do well to fill the vacancies in NCLT in time to enable the judicial system to rise up to the occasion.
+The covid-19 pandemic and its resultant economic stress on certain businesses is likely to result in a greater number of IBC proceedings.
+The government will do well to fill the vacancies in the NCLT in time to enable the judicial system to rise to the occasion.

 2021 SCC OnLine SC 396.

 2021 SCC OnLine NCLAT 190.

 2021 SCC OnLine SC 194.

 2020 SCC OnLine SC 1254.